How to Successfully Negotiate a Commercial Lease Agreement with a Landlord

 Therefore, when understanding the landlord’s position on tenant improvement allowances, one must understand that the landlord scrutinizes the tenant when determining the allocation of a TIA.
 Accordingly, careful landlords scrutinize the tenant's experience, business plan, and management team to ensure that the frontend investment in tenant improvements brings enduring value to the property in the form of a successful, rent-paying tenant.

 Actually, you usually don’t receive the TIA directly.
 Instead, the landlord pays the contractors and suppliers up to the TIA limit—after that, you pay.
-Or, the landlord may decide to give you a month or two of “free” rent, which means that you must accomplish all that you want to do with the money you’ve “saved” by not having to pay rent.
+Or, the landlord may decide to give you a month or two of “free” rent, which means that you must accomplish all that you want to do with the money you have “saved” by not having to pay rent.
 If you have a choice, press for the former arrangement.
 If the landlord gives you the TIA and you pay the bills, you run the risk that the IRS will consider that income and tax you accordingly.
 When the landlord physically keeps the money and pays the bills, you may avoid this outcome.

 What happens if there are other potential tenants interested in the same space?